skasproject/skas/docsite/docs/installation.md

 ....
 ```

 SKAS is now fully installed.
-You can now move on [Admin guide](./adminguide.md).
+You can now move on the [User guide](./userguide.md).